Alex Cobb: Major leagues (2011–2017)

-2017
+Cobb began the 2016 season on the 60-day disabled list.
+He returned to the Rays’ rotation towards the end of the season, but was not effective.
+In five starts covering 22 innings, Cobb was 1–2 and posted an 8.59 ERA.
 After Cobb returned from Tommy John surgery, he completely changed the usage of his pitches.
 Due to the health of his arm and his rehabilitation program, Cobb was not allowed to throw his split-finger fastball, his most dominant and often-used pitch.
 Cobb went back to using his four-seam fastball and an improved, and more commonly used, curveball.

 Due to the success of Cobb's first 10 starts of the 2017 season (3.82 ERA) and his impending free-agency, the Rays were reported to be shopping the starter if they were to fall out of the playoff race or if they felt they had the depth to lose Cobb.
 After an injury to Matt Andriese and poor play by Blake Snell coupled with Cobb's flashes of high potential, the Rays stated that they were not actively shopping Cobb, instead planning on utilizing him as a key piece for the regular season and playoffs.
 After a poor May and early June, Cobb showed signs of brilliance, constantly pitching late into games, getting weak contact, and consistently keeping his pitch count down.
 Between June 9 and July 26, Cobb recorded 9 quality starts in 10 games, pitching 7 or more innings in 6 of those games.
-In that stretch, he went 5–1 and lowered his ERA from 4.52 to 3.46, even flirting with a no-hitter through 7 innings against the Pirates.
+In that stretch, he went 5–1 and lowered his ERA from 4.52 to 3.46, even flirting with a no-hitter through 7 innings against the Pittsburgh Pirates.

-Cobb ended the season 12–10 with a 3.66 ERA in 177 innings over 29 starts.
+Cobb ended the 2017 season 12–10 with a 3.66 ERA in 177 innings over 29 starts.
 His whiff percentage was 16.9%, in the bottom 4% in baseball.
 His 1.41 range factor on defense was the best among AL pitchers.
 He was named the winner of the Paul C. Smith Champion Award, which goes to the Rays player who best exemplifies the spirit of true professionalism on and off the field.